magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 #object[Console [object Console]]
 ```

+[comment] <> the command js/console do not return a Console object but an object without name (anonymous?)
 As you see, when hosted by the JSVM of the browser, CLJS defines a
 `js` special namespace to allow accessing JS objects defined in the
 global space: